ionos-deploy-now/documentation/content/docs/configuration-overview.md

 # Overview

-Deploy Now connects GitHub repositories to IONOS infrastructure using [Github actions](https://github.com/features/actions) for the workflow automation.
-During the project setup  Deploy Now scans your repository for the technologies and frameworks you use and generates a GitHub action workflow file accordingly.
+Deploy Now connects GitHub repositories to IONOS infrastructure using [Github Actions](https://github.com/features/actions) for the workflow automation.
+During the project setup  Deploy Now scans your repository for the technologies and frameworks you use and generates a GitHub Actions workflow file accordingly.
 This file is located in .github/workflows.
 If you want to ensure that this detection is correct, you can provide an explicit [file-based configuration](/docs/file-based-configuration/).

 ~~~mermaid
 %%{init: {'darkMode': 'true'}}%%